Split (2016 American film)

 Split is a 2016 American psychological thriller film written, directed and produced by M. Night Shyamalan, and starring James McAvoy, Anya Taylor-Joy, and Betty Buckley.
+It is the second installment in the Unbreakable trilogy and a "stealth sequel" to Unbreakable (2000).
 The film follows a man with dissociative identity disorder who kidnaps and imprisons three teenage girls in an isolated underground facility.

 Principal photography began on November 11, 2015, in Philadelphia, Pennsylvania.
-The film premiered at Fantastic Fest on September 26, 2016, and was released in the United States on January 20, 2017, by Universal Pictures.
-It received generally positive reviews; critics highly praised McAvoy's performance, and welcomed Shyamalan's direction.
-Some mental health advocates criticized the film for its stigmatization of mental illness.
-Split was a commercial success, grossing $278 million worldwide on a budget of $9 million.
+The film premiered at Fantastic Fest on September 26, 2016, and was released in the United States on January 20, 2017.
+Unlike its predecessor, the film was distributed by Universal Pictures instead of Touchstone Pictures, which went defunct in 2016.
+It received generally positive reviews; critics highly praised McAvoy's performance, and welcomed Shyamalan's direction, although some mental health advocates criticized the film for its stigmatization of mental illness.
+Split was a commercial success, grossing $278 million worldwide on a budget of $9 million, becoming Blumhouse Productions' highest-grossing film until 2023 when Five Nights at Freddy's overtook it.
+The 2019 film Glass, which combined the casts and characters of both previous films, concluded the trilogy.

-Split is a standalone sequel to Shyamalan's 2000 film Unbreakable although not marketed as such, instead saving the revelation for a scene featuring Bruce Willis reprising his Unbreakable role in an uncredited cameo.
-Commentators dubbed Split the first-ever "stealth sequel", and the first solo supervillain origin film.
-The 2019 film Glass, which combined the casts and characters of both previous films, concluded Shyamalan's Unbreakable trilogy.